jldec/presskit/README.md

 ## What is this?
 Presskit is an active exploration of ideas for [next-gen web publishing](https://jldec.me/blog/what-web-publishing-should-be-like).
+[Worker code]([presskit-worker](https://github.com/jldec/presskit/blob/main/presskit-worker/src/index.tsx)) and [markdown source content](https://github.com/jldec/presskit/tree/main/content) both live in this repo for now.

 ### How it works

+- Presskit serves websites.
+No coding is required.
+- Users start with a domain, enable Presskit, and point to their content sources.
-- Raw content is stored in a convenient format, reachable by API e.g. on GitHub or Airtable.
+- Content is stored in convenient formats, reachable by API, e.g. on GitHub.
-- Content items have identifiers e.g. for linking to other items, or refer to images.
-- Presskit serves URLs which are mapped to content.
+- Presskit maps website request URLs to fetch content and serves back HTML.
-- It can perform conversion to HTML, image processing, styling, illustration ...
-- Configuring Presskit takes the form of a conversation. _Make it so._
+- Extensive custom AI enrichment is possible.

 ### Progress